May 14, 2017 – June 5, 2017

-Rotarians working proactively to make the world a better place by taking care of our environment – particularly the reduction of greenhouse gas emissions.
+Rotarians making the world a better place by taking care of our environment.

 Environmental Sustainability involves people making decisions that do no harm to the natural world, with particular emphasis on taking actions that preserve the ability for the environment to renew itself and continue to support human well-being.

-How can environmental sustainability issues apply to Rotarians?
+How do environmental sustainability issues apply to Rotarians?

 Rotary International funds and nurtures projects in six Areas of Focus – areas of critical and widespread humanitarian needs: Peace and Conflict Prevention/Resolution; Disease Prevention and Treatment; Water and Sanitation; Maternal and Child Health; Basic Education and Literacy; Economic and Community Development.
 Environmental Sustainability is a cross-over attribute that is an essential element of the projects that are designed and implemented by Rotarians, their Clubs and Districts, and funded by Rotary International.